On Mormons, Pioneer Day & The Little Told Stories of Unprecedented Mormon Civil Rights Violations

-Only one religion in American history has had war declared on it by the US government.
+Only one religion in American history has had a formal war declared on it by the US government.

-Only one religion in American history has had a sitting US President forcibly remove a lawfully elected governor from office, purely because of his religion.
+Only one religion in American history has had a sitting US President forcibly remove a lawfully elected governor from office because of the governor's religion.

 139 years prior to Trump's travel ban, only one religion was overtly singled out by the US government in an attempt to ban religious followers from immigrating to the United States.